loganthephil/CISC486-Game/README.md

 **AI Citations**/
 I used ChatGPT (GPT-5) with the prompt "What is a good approach for adding dynamic stat upgrades where values are enumerated in the following order: 1.
 Base 2.
 Add flat increases 3.
 Multiply by sum of additive multiplication increases.
 4. Multiply by remaining multiplicative multiply stat increases."
 I asked this to get a better feel for the best approach to this feature's implementation.

+I used ChatGPT (GPT-5) with the prompt "Is there a way to create a Unity component that acts as a hub for local events relevant to that game object?
+For example, within a single game object, other components may want to know when the object is damaged, destroyed, etc.".
+I asked this because I was curious if there was an in-code way to invoke/subscribe to events around a single game object's components.
+Doing so led me to writing the LocalEvents component.
+I may replace with simply using UnityEvents later if I don't get any unique value from this system.

 All final code implementation, logic, and documentation for my project were written entirely by me.